noraracht/CONSULT/README.md

 jellyfish dump counts.jf > 35bp_kmer_lst.fa
 ```

-**3. Minimization was performed using custom C++11 script.**  Out script accepts as an input Jellyfish fasta file containing 35 bp canonical *k*-mers extracted from reference genomes and outputs their 32 bp minimizers in fasta format.
+**3. Minimization was performed using custom C++11 script.**  The script accepts as an input [Jellyfish](http://www.genome.umd.edu/jellyfish.html) fasta file containing 35 bp canonical *k*-mers extracted from reference genomes and outputs their 32 bp minimizers in fasta format.

 - To compile:
 ```